uadmin/uadmin-docs/_build/html/_sources/api/user_functions.rst.txt

     **r \*http.Request:** Is a data structure that represents the client HTTP request

+Used in the tutorial:

+* `Login System Tutorial Part 5 - Home Page Access`_

 See `uadmin.Session`_ for the list of fields and functions that you can use in IsAuthenticated.

 Before we proceed to the example, read `Tutorial Part 9 - Introduction to API`_ to familiarize how API works in uAdmin.